Wewoc/Garmin_Local_Archive/README.md

 ## What makes this different

 This is not a data export script — it maintains a complete, consistent local copy of your Garmin data over time.
 Your data stays in open formats, readable and analyzable with any tool you choose.
 Local AI, cloud AI, or no AI at all. **Your data, your call.**

+**What this is not:**
+Garmin Connect is still required — the app pulls data from there via API.
+This tool does not replace Connect, the Garmin app, or your device sync.
+It has no cloud component, no remote access, and no sharing features.
+The GUI and EXE are Windows-only.

 ---